poulok/governance/voting-procedure.md

 A vote of Hiero maintainers is required in, but not necessarily limited to, the cases listed below:

-1. Changes to the membership of a group
+1. Changes to the membership of a group (limited to the maintainers of the affected project)
-2. Changes to the permissions of a group
+2. Changes to the permissions of a group (limited to the maintainers of the affected project)
 3. Adding or removing a group
+4. Changes to the procedures and/or guidelines defined in this repository

 The intent is for maintainers to vote on any change to membership, roles, procedures, or guidelines.